DigitalHistory/assignment-01-html-css/README.md

 If you find this is too easy: wikify **all** the fields in each row.
 Now click on the &ldquo;party&rdquo; links.
 What could you do to fix them?
 Also, can you change the background color of one or more classes?

+**One more challenge for the eager.** Right now, the wiki links are added immediately when the page loads.
+Can you defer adding the links until a button is clicked?
+You will need to add a button element with an &ldquo;onClick&rdquo; attribute to index.html, and move the *execution* of &ldquo;linkifyClass&rdquo; out of link-ministers.js.

-P.S. &#x2013; you may find it useful to look at the script I used to generate the table.
+P.S. &#x2013; you may find it useful or interesting to look at the script I used to generate the table.
 You will find it in make-minister-table.js

 # Handing in